What is a Geography Professor?

 - Geography Department Chair

 In the United States, there were 5,000 jobs for Geography Professor in 2016.
 New jobs are being produced at a rate of 8% which is above the national average.
 The Bureau of Labor Statistics predicts 400 new jobs for Geography Professor by 2026.
-Due to new job openings and attrition, there will be an average of 400 job openings in this field each year.
+The BLS estimates 400 yearly job openings in this field.

 The states with the most job growth for Geography Professor are Oregon, Colorado, and Florida.
 Watch out if you plan on working in Illinois, Wisconsin, or Vermont.
 These states have the worst job growth for this type of profession.